 NOTE - !!!
 WEBSITE UNDER CONSTRUCTION !!! -

 The Medical Team at Ball Tree aims to provide all our patients with access to quality personalised care in a friendly environment.
+Every patient at Ball Tree has a GP responsible for their overall care.
 We believe that prevention of illness is better than cure and actively educate and encourage our patients to make healthy choices and share responsibility for improving their wellbeing.

 Our duty of care extends widely and we believe that every child and vulnerable adult has the right to be safe.
 We are committed to safeguarding all our patients and staff.
 If you have personal concerns or would like to share concerns about welfare of child or adult, we have a dedicated member of our team who, supported by our partner organisations, can work with you.

 |Monday||08:00 - 20:00||Monday||08:00 - 12:30 then 13:30 - 18:00|

 |Tuesday||08:00 - 18:00||Tuesday||08:00 - 12:30 then 13:30 - 18:00|

 |Wednesday||08:00 - 18:00||Wednesday||08:00 - 12:30 then 13:30 - 18:00|

 |Thursday||08:00 - 18:00||Thursday||08:00 - 12:30 then 13:30 - 18:00|